Example of Inline Importing of Elements

 This performs a network call for each file imported.
 To combine network calls into one, run vulcanize on the files.

-In this folder, there is another called elements
+In this folder, there is another called elements which contains a couple small Polymer components: color-input.html and color-heading.html.

-Both components were being imported onto elements.html
+Both components were being imported onto elements.html like so:

 <link rel="import" href="color-heading.html">